Grand Prize

 Your checklist helps to consistently check each link:

-This understanding helps you stay calm and approach diagnostics systematically.
-You stop seeing one big problem («the proxy isn’t working») and start seeing a logical chain.
+This understanding helps you avoid panicking and instead approach diagnostics systematically.
+You stop seeing one big problem («the proxy doesn't work») and start seeing a logical chain.
 This allows you to methodically, step by step, rule out working links and quickly find the source of the failure, saving time and nerves.

 In 80% of cases, the problem lies right here.
 Start with the simplest things.

-- Is it active?
-Log into your proxy provider's personal account.
+• Is it active?
+Go to the personal account of your proxy provider.
 Make sure the service has not expired and is in an active status.

-- Is the traffic exhausted?
-If you have a plan with a traffic limit, check if you have reached it.
+• Is the traffic exhausted?
+If you have a plan with a traffic limit, check if you have reached that limit.

-This is the champion in terms of the number of errors.
+This is the champion of error quantity.
 One typo — and nothing will work.

-- IP address (host): Make sure you copied it completely, without extra spaces.
+• IP Address (host): Make sure you copied it in full, without extra spaces.

-It sounds cliché, but it’s necessary.
-Disable the proxy in the program or system settings and try to access any website (e.g., google.com).
-If the internet doesn’t work without the proxy, then the problem is with your ISP, not the intermediary server.
+It sounds cliché, but it is necessary.
+Disable the proxy in the program or system settings and try to visit any website (e.g., google.com).
+If the internet doesn't work without the proxy either, then the problem is with your ISP, not the intermediary server.

 Stage 2: Technical Diagnostics — Looking Deeper

-If everything is fine in the first stage, the problem is likely more technical in nature.
+If everything is fine in the first step, it means the problem is more technical in nature.

 Your security software may perceive the proxy connection as suspicious network activity and block it.

-- How to check: Temporarily disable your antivirus and/or the built-in Windows/macOS Firewall and try to connect again.
+• How to check: Temporarily disable your antivirus and/or the built-in Windows/macOS Firewall and try connecting again.

-- What to do if it helped: Do not leave your protection turned off.
-Instead, add the program you use for the proxy (e.g., your browser or Proxifier) to your antivirus and firewall exclusion lists.
+• What to do if it helped: Do not leave the protection turned off.
+Instead, add the program you use to work with the proxy (e.g., your browser or Proxifier) to the exclusion list of your antivirus and firewall.

 Some applications, especially browsers, may have their own proxy settings that take priority over system settings.

-- How to check: Go to the network settings of the program you are trying to use.
-For example, in Firefox, it’s «Settings» -> «Network Settings» -> «Configure...».
-Make sure that «No proxy» is not selected and that no old, incorrect data is entered.
+• How to check: Go to the network settings of the program you are trying to use.
+For example, in Firefox it’s «Settings» -> «Network Settings» -> «Settings...».
+Make sure that «No proxy» is not selected or that old, incorrect data is not entered.

-- What to do: In the program settings, select the «Use system proxy settings» option.
-This will force the application to follow the general rules you set for the entire OS.
-Or, if you want to use the proxy only for that specific program, enter the data manually directly there.
+• What to do: In the program settings, select the option «Use system proxy settings.» This will force the application to obey the general rules you set for the entire OS.
+Alternatively, if you want to use the proxy only for this program, enter the data manually directly here.

-💡 Tip: If you are using an antidetect browser or specific software, study the Guide for the corresponding case/browser/program in the sections on the left.
-There, we have gathered step-by-step instructions for most popular tools.
+💡 Tip: If you are using a specialized browser or profile software, study the Guide for the corresponding case/browser/program in the sections on the left.
+We have gathered step-by-step instructions for most popular tools there.

 Proxies come in different types.
-Specifying the wrong protocol in the settings will prevent a connection from being established.
+Specifying the wrong protocol in the settings will prevent you from establishing a connection.

-- HTTP/HTTPS vs. SOCKS5: Check with your provider exactly which type of proxy you purchased.
+• HTTP/HTTPS vs. SOCKS5: Clarify with your provider exactly which type of proxy you purchased.
 SOCKS5 is more modern and universal, but if you bought HTTP(S), you must specify exactly that in the settings.
-These are not interchangeable things.
+These are not interchangeable.

-To accurately understand if the proxy is working, it is best to use the terminal (command prompt).
+To accurately understand if the proxy is working, it is best to use a terminal (command line).
 This eliminates the influence of browser settings.
 Enter the following command:

 If you receive the HTML code of the Google page in response, it means your proxy is working correctly, and the problem should be sought in the settings of the specific program.

-Sometimes the proxy itself works, but the website you are trying to access is blocking it.
+Sometimes the proxy itself works, but the site you are trying to access is blocking it.

-- How to check: Try accessing a different, neutral website through the proxy (e.g., ipinfo.io or browserleaks.com/ip).
-If it opens and shows your proxy's IP, then the server is working, and the problem lies specifically in the security policy of the target resource.
-It is possible that your proxy's IP has landed on its blacklist.
+• How to check: Try accessing another neutral site through the proxy (e.g., ipinfo.io or browserleaks.com/ip).
+If it opens and shows the IP of your proxy, it means the server is working, and the problem lies specifically in the security policy of the target resource.
+Access for your proxy's IP may be restricted by that site's settings.

 Stage 3: If Nothing Helped — Contact Support